KrzysztofGoc/Ferrari-Website-Dev/README.md

 The Ferrari website frontend can be used as a starting point for learning web development concepts such as HTML, CSS, JavaScript, SwiperJS, and Flexbox.
 You can use it as a template for building your own website, or modify it to suit your specific needs.

-## Contributing

-Contributions to this project are welcome!
-If you have any suggestions or improvements, please feel free to create an issue or submit a pull request.

 ## License

 This project is open-source and available under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code for personal and commercial purposes.
 However, attribution is appreciated.